 Another source notes that John Baconthorpe, Bacon or Bacho (d.
 1346), the 'Resolute Doctor,' "took his name from Baconsthorpe, a small Norfolk village in the hundred of South Erpingham.
 According to the elaborate genealogy of the Bacon family among the British Museum manuscripts.
 He was the third son of Sir Thomas Bacon of Baconsthorpe, and grandnephew of the famous Roger Bacon. "

 Early History of the Baconsthrop family

-Another 179 words (13 lines of text) covering the years 1340, 1455 and 1487 are included under the topic Early Baconsthrop History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baconsthrop research.
+Another 90 words (6 lines of text) covering the years 1340, 1455 and 1487 are included under the topic Early Baconsthrop History in all our PDF Extended History products and printed products wherever possible.

 Baconsthrop Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Baconsthrop has been spelled many different ways, including Baconthorp, Baconthorpe, Baconsthorp, Baconsthorpe, Beconthorp, Beconsthorp, Beconthorpe, Becnsthrupp, Beconsthrop and many more.